Jay-Iles/Free-from-the-yoke/Rules/Gear.md

 * Add a tag to a piece of gear for this mission.
 * Get as many copies of a weapon, outfit or transport as needed to outfit the whole party.
 * Add 1 to the quality of a set of Followers for this mission, or get a new set with 1 quality and an appropriate specialty.
-* Get scout's reports worth 1 Data.
+* Get scout's reports worth 1 Insight.

 Each option can be picked multiple times.